gordon-cs/gordon-360-api/README.md

 ### Deploying to the Front-end Site

-- This is easier done on a mac.
+- Log into CS-360-API-TEST through ssh.
-- To make a change to the code, clone the [Project Bernard]() repository to your (hopefully) mac.
+- To make a change to the code, clone the [Project Bernard](https://github.com/gordon-cs/Project-Bernard) repository.
 - Install EmberJS and its dependencies.
-See the Project Bernard repository for help on how to do this.
+See the Project Bernard repository for help on how to do this (If you are using the CS-360-API-TEST machine, skip this step).
 - Make a change to the code.
 Do your thing, make your mark.
 A legacy.
 - Run one of these commands in the terminal at the root of the project folder.
     - `ember build --env development` -- This version will use the Development api endpoint (360ApiTrain.gordon.edu)